hayasix/xdwlib/README.rst

 Reporting bugs
 ==============

-The author appreciate bugs reports from you by email.
+The author appreciates bug reports from you by email.

 Have fun!